typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 <!-- .balance  -->

 <figure
-	@caption="This image file is 250 pixels wide, and is (likely) blurry on your (probably) high-resolution display.
-Also note the extra space at the bottom, from `display: inline;`"
+	@caption="This image file is 250 (actual) pixels wide, and is (likely) blurry on your (probably) high-resolution display.
+Also note the extra space at the bottom, from `display: inline;`&#x202F;!"
 	@source="image/preview"
-	@style="--lines: 15"
+	@style="--lines: 17"
 	>
 </figure>

 This intrinsic/inline behavior is rarely what you want, though—more often your image should be sized *from* your design, not vice-versa.
-Also by default the image is scaled to [CSS pixels](https://tomroth.com.au/dpr/), so it is blurry on modern *HiDPI* (a.k.a. [*retina*](https://en.wikipedia.org/wiki/Retina_display) / `2x`, even `3x`) screens—which is really most of us, these days.
+Also by default the image is scaled to [CSS pixels](https://tomroth.com.au/dpr/), so it is blurry on modern *Hi&NoBreak;DPI* (a.k.a. [*retina*](https://en.wikipedia.org/wiki/Retina_display)/`2x`, even `3x`) screens—which is really most of our screens, these days.

 <aside>

+<mark>Images must be controlled at all times</mark>

-Most [resets (like ours)](/topic/css/#resets) include a `max-inline-size: 100%` for images—otherwise, large images will often poke out of their containers, by default!
+Most [resets (like ours)](/topic/css/#resets) include a `max-inline-size: 100%` for images—otherwise, large images will often poke/overflow out of their containers, by default!

 </aside>